CiaranBrown/CiaranBrown/README.md

 * 🏉 When I'm not coding, I enjoy playing rugby, reading books that will help improve my mindset and spending time with my friends and family.

 ## 🧗🏻‍♂️ My Coding Journey :
-* Frontend Codecademy course and a developer roadmap which I treated like a job until completion for over a year.
-This is where I learnt HTML, CSS, JavaScript and GitHub.
+* I was introduced to the Frontend Codecademy course and a developer roadmap which I treated like a job until completion for over a year.
+This is where I developed a practical understanding of web development and programming learning HTML, CSS, JavaScript, Git and GitHub.
-* I'm currently training part of the Founders & Coders 30 cohort to help improve my web development skills.
+* I'm currently training part of the <a href="https://www.foundersandcoders.com/">Founders & Coders</a> 30 cohort to help improve my web development skills.

 📧 Reach out to me - <a href="mailto:ciaran.brown@hotmail.com">ciaran.brown@hotmail.com</a>